HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 * A bash script which checks if kfd is installed correctly

-The kernel image is built from a source tree based on the 3.14.11 upstream release plus :
+The kernel image is built from a source tree based on the 3.17.2 upstream release plus :

-* The HSA kernel driver ("radeon-kfd"), which works with the radeon graphics driver.
+* The HSA kernel driver ("amdkfd"), which works with the radeon graphics driver.
 * Fixes and improvements to the radeon and amd_iommu(v2) drivers, mm and mmu_notifier code.